-Joseph Grinnell’s historic studies of the elevational distributions of vertebrates of California (Grinnell and Storer, 1924; Grinnell et al, 1930; Sumner and Dixon, 1953) laid the foundation for the concept of the ecological niche and for understanding the climatic limits of species’ distributions (Grinnell, 1917).
-Grinnell’s pioneering studies also provided a benchmark for documenting changes in the elevational ranges of species over the last century (Grinnell, 1910; Moritz et al. 2008).
-Over that century, both anthropogenic landscape alteration (Myers et al. 2000) and climate change (IPCC 2007) have contributed to a global extinction crisis (Thomas et al. 2004); models of future climate-change and land use scenarios predict increased extinction risks, large range shifts, restructured communities, and the disappearance of unique biomes (Ackerly et al. 2010, Wiens et al. 2011, Stralberg et al. 2009).

-During the past century, mean annual temperature in California has increased by ~0.6 C (Bonfils et al. 2008).
-However, this average change masks a large degree of spatial heterogeneity (Fig 1B).
-Precipitation changes are also heterogeneous with spatial covariation increasing across the northern part of the state and decreasing across the southern part (Kelly and Goulden, 2008, Crimmins, 2011, and citations within).
-Elevational range shifts of birds and mammals in California over this period have been equally heterogeneous, including upslope shifts, downslope shifts and no change (Moritz, et al, 2008; Hargrove and Rotenberry, 2011; Tingley et al, 2012).
-Some of the heterogeneity in the upslope and downslope movements of species has been explained by incorporating spatially specific measures of climatic similarity, considering both temperature and precipitation, between historical and contemporary localities (Tingley et al, 2012).
+An unusually detailed historic dataset, combined with our contemporary resurveys, allows us to document a century of range responses of birds and mammals to climate change in California.
+Joseph Grinnell’s studies of the elevational distributions of vertebrates of California in the early 1900’s (Grinnell and Storer 1924, Grinnell et al. 1930, Sumner and Dixon 1953) laid the foundation for the concept of the ecological niche and for understanding the climatic limits of species’ distributions (Grinnell 1917).
+Grinnell’s pioneering studies also provided a benchmark for documenting changes in the elevational ranges of species over the last century (Grinnell 1910; Moritz et al. 2008).
+Over the past century, mean annual temperature in California has increased by ~0.6 C (Bonfils et al. 2008).
+However, the average change masks a large degree of spatial heterogeneity, with regions of local cooling and warming (Fig. 1B).
+Precipitation changes were also spatially heterogeneous, with spatial covariation increasing across the northern part of the state and decreasing across the southern part (Kelly and Goulden 2008, Crimmins 2011, and citations within).
+Elevational range of birds and mammals in California over this period have shifted heterogeneously, including species moving upslope, downslope or not at all (Moritz, et al. 2008, Hargrove and Rotenberry 2011, Tingley et al. 2012).
+Heterogeneity in movements of species has been partly explained by incorporating spatially-specific measures of climatic change for both temperature and precipitation (Tingley et al. 2012); depending on location, increases in the former favor upslope shifts, while increases in the later favor downslope movements.

-The initial resurvey of small mammals across Yosemite revealed a strong pattern of upward shifts of species’ ranges, especially high elevation species, consistent with rising temperature including the alpine chipmunk (Tamials alpinus), Belding’s ground squirrel (Urocitellus beldingi), and water shrew (Sorex palustris) (Moritz et al. 2008), as well as range collapse in the bushy-tailed woodrat (Neotoma cinerea) and shadow chipmunk (Tamias senex).
-The responses of low elevation species were more heterogeneous and differed among even closely related taxa, resulting in substantial changes in local assemblages.

-Here we characterize regional variation in elevational range responses of small mammals of montane California by expanding our analysis from a single region in the central Sierra (Yosemite; Moritz et al. 2008), with two other transects to the north (Lassen) and south (Sequoia).
-We control for variation in detectability among species and survey eras to compare elevational limits from the early 20th C (1911-1934) to the present (2003-2010).
-With data from multiple, geographically-separated regions of montane California we evaluated the following hypotheses emerging from patterns we observed in the Yosemite region: (1) upslope range shifts are the most common change across all regions, (2) range contractions are more common in high elevation species whereas expansions are more common in low elevation species (3) elevation range shifts of species, particularly those with large movements in Yosemite, show consistency across regions, and (4) predictions of upslope and downslope shifts are improved by identifying whether modern sites that are climatically similar to historical sites are on average upslope or downslope.
+Here we characterize spatial variation in elevational range responses of small mammals in protected areas of montane California by expanding our analysis centered on a single region in the central Sierra (Yosemite National Park; Moritz et al. 2008) to other regions in the north (Lassen Volcanic National Park) and south (Sequoia/Kings Canyon National Parks).
+We control for variation in detectability among species and survey eras to compare elevational limits from the early 20th Century (1911-1934) to present (2003-2010).
+With data from multiple, geographically-separated regions of montane California that have experienced little land-use change, we tested four predictions of the influence of climate warming on elevational ranges that emerged from patterns we observed in the Yosemite region.
+If overall climate warming is the predominant driver of range change, then (1) upslope shifts should be the most common change across all regions; and (2) range contractions should be more frequent in high than low elevation species, and range expansions more common in low than high elevation species.
+If, however, species have responded to the heterogeneous climate changed across the landscape and to both temperature and precipitation change, then (3) elevational ranges of species should shift inconsistently across regions; and (4) upslope and downslope shifts should both occur and be associated with local changes in temperature and precipitation, respectively (Tingley et al. 2012).

 Methods